ngodat0103/dev-oops/readme.md

 > *"Move fast and break things"* -- Mark Zuckerberg
 > *"I moved fast.
 Things are broken."* -- Me, at 3 AM
-> *"Have you tried turning it off and on again?"* -- My mom, who has heard enough

 Private infrastructure repository managing a single-node Proxmox environment that somehow runs production services, a Kubernetes cluster held together by optimism, and more YAML than any human should write in one lifetime.
-All infrastructure is codified using Terraform, Ansible, and ArgoCD, because clicking buttons in a web UI is beneath us.

 **Domain:** `datrollout.dev`